-Now that the Affordable Care Act has been implemented, new health plans in the individual market run on a calendar-year basis, which means the plan year ends on December 31, and the new plan year begins on January 1.
+Since the Affordable Care Act was implemented, new health insurance plans in the individual market have run on a calendar-year basis, which means the plan year ends on December 31, and the new plan year begins on January 1.

 Coverage can have an alternate start date initially because the applicant enrolled during open enrollment after the deadline to get January 1 coverage.
-(This will no longer be applicable beginning with 2019 coverage.), The start date may also differ because the applicant enrolled later in the year, during a special enrollment period.
+(In nearly every state, enrollments completed between December 16 and January 15 will have coverage effective February 1, but there are some states with different deadlines and schedules.)
+The start date may also differ because the applicant enrolled later in the year, during a special enrollment period.

 That was often not the case in the individual market prior to 2014.
 Some carriers opted to align their plan years with the calendar year, but many did not.
 And since enrollment in individual-market plans was year-round prior to 2014, plan renewal dates could be spread across the whole year.

 Grandfathered plans can continue to renew indefinitely, at the carrier’s discretion, assuming the plan remains essentially unchanged.
-Grandmothered plans can continue to renew until as late as October 1, 2017, and coverage can remain in force until as late as December 31, 2017, but only in states that allow it.
+Grandmothered plans can continue to renew until further notice, under guidance that CMS published in early 2022, but only in states that allow it.
 (Even in those states, carriers can opt to discontinue grandmothered plans at an earlier date).

 Why is there a SEP?